tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/07-image-publish.md

-# 7 - build & publish an image to a private registry
+# 7 - Build & publish an image to a private registry

 ## Instructions
 Now we are happy with the images we built in exercise 4, and know a lot more about using credentials securely.